awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-pinpoint-campaign-inappmessageheaderconfig.md

 # AWS::Pinpoint::Campaign InAppMessageHeaderConfig<a name="aws-properties-pinpoint-campaign-inappmessageheaderconfig"></a>

-Configuration information related to the title of the in\-app message\.
+Specifies the configuration and content of the header or title text of the in\-app message\.

 ## Syntax<a name="aws-properties-pinpoint-campaign-inappmessageheaderconfig-syntax"></a>